 Q. What are the OIG’s investigative priorities?

 A. The OIG focuses its investigative resources and efforts in three primary areas: (1) procurement and contract fraud, (2) workers’ compensation fraud, and (3) employee integrity matters.
-Issues not aligned with these investigative priorities are also addressed by the OIG but are done so on a case-by-case basis.

 Q. Must the OIG investigate every allegation it receives?